SocketMobile/capturesingleentryswift-ios/README.md

 ![Main View](./img/SingleEntryMain.png "Main View")

 ### Settings View
-The settings view displays the Capture version, two switches to turn on or off the SoftScan feature and the D600 support.
+The settings view displays the Capture version, two switches to turn on or off the SocketCam feature and the D600 support.
 The done link closes this view to go back to the main view.

 ![ Settings View](./img/SingleEntrySettings.png "Settings View")